 • Open Activity Monitor.
 Check out the real-time apps and processes running on your Mac.
 Pretty complex, agree?
 But here, you can see what’s causing trouble on your Mac.

-• Click on the Memory tab, then the Memory filter at the top of the list — this sorts the programs by the amount of RAM they’re taking up on your Mac.
+• Click the Memory tab, then the Memory filter at the top of the list — this sorts the programs by the amount of RAM they’re taking up on your Mac.
 The math is simple: the higher the number, the more memory they use.

 • Click the “x” icon at the window’s top-left corner to shut down those heavy-consumer apps or processes.
 Don’t remove anything you don’t know — it may be a vital system process!